scratchpadjp/vscode-wordpress-post/README.md

 * Add raw HTML block option
 * Fix an issue when protocol part is omitted in src attribute of img tag
 * Add detailed progress notification when running this extension
+* Fix invalid image URI issue when "siteUrl" has trailing slash

 # WordPress Post